Teaching English Abroad Requirements: What Do You Really Need?

 Yes, you certainly can teach English abroad without a degree!
 When it comes to teaching English overseas requirements, you’ll find a lot of variance by region, and you can find places that will accept teachers without degrees just about anywhere around the globe.

-For example, jobs in many countries in Central and South America, such as Costa Rica, Peru, or Brazil, won’t typically require a degree in order to teach English.
-You may also find some countries in Asia, such as Cambodia or Laos, are willing to hire English teachers without a degree (find details on this in the following section).
+For example, jobs in many countries in Central and South America, such as Costa Rica, Peru, or Brazil, won’t typically require a degree to teach English, although some employers may prefer one.
+You may also find some Asian countries, such as Cambodia or Laos, willing to hire English teachers without a degree (find details on this in the following section).

 Spain

 It might surprise you to see Spain on this list, but it’s one of the European countries where you don’t necessarily need a degree to teach English.
-Spain is a highly sought-after destination, with tons of cultural activities in the main cities like Barcelona or Madrid, where most of the teaching work can be found.
+Spain is a highly sought-after destination – many ESL teachers want to teach English in Europe!
+With tons of cultural activities in the big cities like Barcelona or Madrid, most of the teaching work can be found in Spain’s biggest cultural centers.
 Just remember that it may be more difficult to secure a visa if you’re from a non-European country.

 Romania

 Another European country where you won’t necessarily need a degree to teach English is Romania.
-In fact, teachers without degrees will find more opportunities in Eastern Europe than in Western, with fewer visa restrictions for non-EU citizens, as well.
+Teachers without degrees will find more opportunities in Eastern Europe than in Western, with fewer visa restrictions for non-EU citizens, as well.
+If your goal is to teach English overseas and have an incredible cultural exchange as well, look into English teaching jobs across Romania.

 Argentina